sparkartgroup/gulp-markdown-to-json/README.md

 ### single file style

 Gather up the Markdown files beforehand with the [gulp-util buffer method][gulp-util] and the JSON will be output into a single file.
 This is especially handy for working with templates.
-Directory structure is preserved and represented as hierarchical JSON that’s easy to iterate with [Handlebars.js][handlebars-iterate] and friends.
+Directory structure is preserved and represented as nested JSON that’s easy to iterate with [Handlebars.js][handlebars-iterate] and friends.

 The output file is named **`content.json`** by default and optionally renamed: